 The Proceedings of the New York State Communication Association publishes the Proceedings for the Convention of the New York State Communication Association.
 Papers are accepted to appear in the issue associated with the Convention in which they were presented.
 All papers, including those for the Undergraduate Student Papers, are blind peer-reviewed.
 Keynote addresses and GIFT panel submissions are not refereed.

 Calls for PapersThe Editor of the NYSCA Proceedings issues the following Calls for Papers:

 (Please note that there are TWO (2) calls this year for the NYSCA Proceedings.)

-Research papers presented at the 71st Annual Conference (2013) of the New York State Communication Association: Communities of Communicative Practice are being accepted for blind peer review for the conference Proceedings beginning immediately after the conference.
+Research papers presented at the 72nd Annual Conference (2014) of the New York State Communication Association: Alone Together – Communication and Communities (or not) are being accepted for blind peer review for the conference Proceedings beginning immediately after the conference.
 We urge you to contribute your work.